sourcefuse/arc-saas/services/tenant-management-service/README.md

 - The mail has a link which should direct to a front end application, which in turn would call the upcoming api's using a temporary authorization code included in the mail.
 - The front end application first calls the `/leads/{id}/verify` which updates the validated status of the lead in the DB and returns a new JWT Token that can be used for subsequent calls
 - If the token is validated in the previous step, the UI should call the `/leads/{id}/tenants` endpoint with the necessary payload(as per swagger documentation).
-- This endpoint would onboard the tenant in the DB, and the facade is then supposed to trigger the relevant events using the `/tenants/{id}/provision` endpoint.
+- This endpoint would onboard the tenant in the DB, and its success you should trigger the relevant events using the `/tenants/{id}/provision` endpoint.
+- The provisioning endpoint will invoke the publish method on the `EventConnector`.
+This connector's purpose is to provide a place for consumer to write the event publishing logic.
+And your custom service can be bound to the key `EventConnectorBinding` exported by the service.

 ## Event Publishing

-This service now supports pluggable event strategies — EventBridge, SQS, and BullMQ — through the loopback4-message-bus-connector.
+The service supports pluggable event strategies — EventBridge, SQS, and BullMQ — through the loopback4-message-bus-connector.

 You can publish provisioning or deployment events by injecting a Producer for your desired message bus strategy.

 ```ts
 import {producer, Producer, QueueType} from 'loopback4-message-bus-connector';